Strung Out: History

 On July 19, 2011, they released the compilation album Top Contenders: The Best of Strung Out.
 In contains remastered versions of 23 songs, and 3 new songs; "City Lights", "Saturday Night", and "Here We Are".

 On August 2, 2012, drummer Jordan Burns revealed to Punknews.org that Strung Out planned to release a new album.
 Transmission.Alpha.Delta was announced as the title of the album, initially scheduled to be released in the summer of 2014.
 The album was delayed and released on March 24, 2015.

 On February 19, 2018, the band announced on their Facebook page that Jordan Burns is no longer the drummer.
 Soon after it was revealed that RJ Shankle of the band Runaway Kids was selected to be the new drummer of Strung Out.
 Daniel Blume was tapped to fill in for RJ on select dates throughout 2018, while RJ fulfilled his prior obligations with Runaway Kids.

 On April 18, 2018, the band released an eight-song EP called Black Out the Sky, which was inspired by Alice in Chains' 1994 acoustic EP Jar of Flies.

 On January 7, 2019, both Strung Out and Jason Cruz posted to their respective social media accounts that the band was in the studio recording a new album.
 Cruz later confirmed that the album was not an acoustic recording like Black Out The Sky but rather a full punk rock album.
 In another series of posts by Jason Cruz revealed Agents of the Underground producer Cameron Webb would be returning to produce the upcoming album.

 On May 15, 2019, Jason Cruz announced the name of the upcoming Strung Out album, Songs of Armor and Devotion on Episode 15 of the Dying Scene Podcast.
 The album was released August 9, 2019.
 It embodied a return to speed, upping the tempo from the previous two albums.
 Regarded as one of, if not the most, technically ambitious Strung Out records to date.

 In January 2023, the band officially revealed that they were in the studio working on a new album with new drummer Daniel Blume, following RJ Shankle's departure in late 2022.
 It was revealed on April 21, 2023, via the band's social media that the title of the album would be Dead Rebellion.

-In March 2024, the band went out on tour in support of Dead Rebellion, this time without Jake Kiley..
-Although Kiley was credited with significant songwriting contributions on Dead Rebellion, the band admitted that Kiley's parts aside from a few guitar solos were largely removed from the album and were re-recorded by Chris Aiken.
+In March 2024, the band went out on tour in support of Dead Rebellion.

+Guitar player Jake Kiley departed with the band in 2024 but was credited with significant songwriting contributions on Dead Rebellion.